jesper/hookkit/docs/introduction.rst

 HookKit is broken down into five main components:

 #. :ref:`hookkit` - Facade that git interacts with; manages & dispatches your git hook scripts.
-#. :ref:`link-hooks` - Used to deploy HookKit to your git repository.
+#. :ref:`install-hooks` - Used to deploy HookKit to your git repository.
 #. :ref:`hook-scripts` - Directory of generic scripts which you should use to build your hooks.
 #. :ref:`config-file` - Defines which hook_scripts you're using, when they should be executed, and how they're configured.
 #. :ref:`libhookkit` - Functions used by hookkit and hook_scripts to interact with git and other convenience functions.